Regathering: What to Expect

 - Can I Sing?

 1. Decisions to move between the phases will be made by the Board of Elders in consideration of Alberta’s relaunch strategy.
 At this time, exact dates cannot be determined due to the evolving nature of the pandemic.
 The Board of Elders will communicate decisions when they are made.

 3. "Normal" does not align well with today's global situation.
 What will continue to be the same is our belief in Jesus, our will to worship and pray in all circumstances, and that SGAC is a place to praise God.
-However, we would ask congregants not to expect the Church to look and feel exactly the same as they did in late February or early March.
+However, we would ask congregants not to expect the Church to look and feel exactly the same as they did in late February or early March of 2020.
 We believe our Government is taking necessary precautions to help prevent further spread of a dangerous virus and as such we are taking measures to keep people safe according to the current standards.
 We do not know when the standards will change nor the content of new standards.
 We do not know if standards will be restricted at some point along the way based on a new outbreak.
-Even the standards announced that allow us to congregate were accelerated versus the original stated plan to reopen Churches in September.
+Even the standards announced that allow us to congregate were accelerated versus the original stated plan to reopen Churches in September of 2020.

 As we move through the stages of this relaunch plan, following public health guidance, restrictions will be lifted and measures relaxed.
 We will be doing our best to embrace new practices that align with our belief that loving people and worshiping with them wherever they may be is central to our culture.

-4. At this time, we will be hosting just one service on Sunday, currently at 10 AM.
+4. We are pleased to announce that we are again running two services.
+The first at 9:15 am and and the second at 11:15 am.
 We know that many will be looking forward to gathering again, while others won’t be as eager.
 That’s no problem.
 We are going to continue to create experiences online for you to engage with.
 And when you are ready to come back, we’ll be ready for you!